mvd driving test az

 Road Tests

-Before taking the road test the teen must have held an instruction permit for at least six months, or passed a written test if over 18.
+• An instruction permit held for at least six months (or a passed written test if over 18)

 You will drive a test route that has a variety of traffic situations.
 An examiner will ride with you and give you directions to follow.
 You will be observed and graded on specific actions and on your general ability to operate the vehicle safely.
 Examiner instructions will be in English.